micro-ROS/micro_ros_diagnostics/micro_ros_diagnostic_updater/README.md

 colcon build --packages-select micro_ros_diagnostic_updater --cmake-args -DMICRO_ROS_DIAGNOSTIC_UPDATER_EXAMPLES=ON
 ```

+### Publish only on update and Force update ###

+The updater won't publish statuses of task who's data is unchanged, this is to reduce the traffic and processing needed by the updater on each iteration.
+However, due to different reasons, one may want to force the updater to publish everything.
+This is done with a subscription that is added to the executor passed on the initialization of the updater.
+The subscriber will be listening for a message of type `std_msgs/msg/Empty`, and the topic is always `<namespace>/diagnostics_uros/force_update`.
+Keep in mind, the `<namespace>` can be modified as indicated above.

 ## License

 The micro-ROS diagnostics framework packages are open-sourced under the Apache-2.0 license.
 See the [../LICENSE](LICENSE) file for details.